-What Happens to Assets Left Out of Your Trust?
+What Happens to Property Not Included in Your Trust?

-If all your accounts and property are owned as joint tenants with rights of survivorship, or as tenants by the entirety with your spouse, AB trusts you might have established under your trust can't be funded.
-This can result in estate taxes that would otherwise not have been due.
+AB trusts that you might have established under your trust can't be funded if all your accounts and property are owned as joint tenants with rights of survivorship, or as tenants by the entirety with your spouse.
+This can result in estate taxes that would not otherwise have been due.

 Your beneficiaries won't be able to take advantage of important estate and income tax strategies or asset protection if you fail to update the beneficiary designations for your life insurance and retirement accounts to coincide with the terms of your trust before you die.

-Your successor trustee can also step in to manage your trust and your financial affairs for you if you become mentally incapacitated, but he cannot manage assets that are owned in your individual name or as a tenant in common outside your trust.
-Your loved ones will be faced with establishing a court-supervised conservatorship so they can manage your assets if a time comes when you can't do it yourself.
+You can name a successor trustee for your revocable trust to step in and manage it and your financial affairs for you if you become mentally incapacitated.
+But they can't manage assets that are owned in your individual name outside your trust.
+Your loved ones would have to establish a court-supervised conservatorship so they can manage your assets if a time comes when you can't do so yourself.